TNK-BP co-owners to bid for entire BP stake

 AAR then expanded the scope of its bid after Rosneft said it also wanted to buy BP's stake, for cash and stock.

-Analysts put a fair value on the stake of $25 billion, so BP stands to make a handsome return on its original investment of $7 billion in 2003, as it faces multi-billion-dollar damages arising from the Gulf of Mexico disaster in 2010.
+Analysts say BP now stands to make three or four times its original investment of $7 billion made in 2003, as it faces multi-billion-dollar damages arising from the Gulf of Mexico disaster in 2010.

 "Anything that leads to the end of a fight (between TNK's shareholders) with an impossible solution is positive," Riccardo Orcel, deputy chief executive of VTB Group (VTBR.MM), a Russian state bank close to Rosneft, told the Reuters Russia Investment Summit on Wednesday.